Skip to main content

 The Virginia road skills test is the final step to getting your driver’s license.
 Whether you are a teen who has been counting down the days or a parent helping your child prepare, understanding exactly what this test involves can make the difference between passing on the first attempt and having to schedule a retake.
 This guide covers exactly what to expect and how to prepare so you can walk into test day with confidence.

-What the Virginia Road Skills Test Covers: All 50 Driving Maneuvers
+Skills to Practice for the Virginia Road Skills Test

 1. Starting the Vehicle